What Does Liberal Arts College Mean? Pros and Cons

 Pro #1: Smaller classes

-Because the majority of liberal arts colleges offer a limited number of undergraduate programs, it isn’t surprising why many of them in the US are small.
+Because most liberal arts colleges offer a limited number of undergraduate programs, it isn’t surprising why many of them in the US are small.

 And because they are small and have a smaller studentry than large universities, classes at liberal arts colleges are smaller than usual, with some having as few as eight students.